 While it is clear the Ruach Ha’Kodesh has no literal gender, it is also clear that the Ruach Ha’Kodesh is grammatically and figuratively a “she”.

-So… Adam was created a hermaphrodite, Eve was created from his female organs, the Holy Spirit is technically a female… While no doubt somewhat controversial, the above is simply what the original Hebrew and Aramaic of the Bible literally says.
+So… Adam may have been created a hermaphrodite, Eve was created from his female organs, the Holy Spirit is technically a female… While no doubt somewhat controversial, the above is simply what the original Hebrew and Aramaic of the Bible appears to say.